New Jersey Non-Compete Agreement Lawyer

 Has an employer asked you to sign a non-compete agreement, either as part of your employment contract or to receive severance pay when you leave?
 You need to think carefully before signing on the dotted line.
 Non-compete agreements can restrict your ability to pursue future employment opportunities and may subject you to lawsuits from your former employer.

-An experienced Monmouth County non-compete agreement lawyer can advise you if you are presented with a non-compete agreement.
+An experienced New Jersey non-compete agreement lawyer can advise you if you are presented with a non-compete agreement.
 At Poulos LoPiccolo PC, we can also represent you if there is litigation over an existing non-compete agreement.
 We can help ensure that such agreements are not unfairly enforced against you.

 New Jersey Non-Compete Agreements Must Be Reasonable in Scope and Duration